FIL-Builders/xchainClient/README.md

-# Xchain Client
+# xchainClient

-Xchain Client provides a set of tools to facilitate cross-chain data movement from Filecoin storage to any blockchain.
-It includes utilities for managing Ethereum accounts, submitting offers, and handling deal status.
+The xchainClient provides a set of tools to facilitate cross-chain data movement from any blockchain to Filecoin network.
+It includes utilities for managing Ethereum accounts, submitting offers, and handling Filecoin deal process.

----

 ## 🚀 Installation